theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

-NCI GADI - How to start an interactive job
+NCI Gadi - How to start an interactive job
 -----------------------------------------
-For a more in-depth understanding of the NCI GADI, you can go through the intranet for more helpful information.
+For a more in-depth understanding of the NCI Gadi, you can go through the intranet for more helpful information.
 Different clusters use different tools to manage resources and schedule jobs.
-NCI GADI uses OpenPBS to control access to compute nodes.
+NCI Gadi uses OpenPBS to control access to compute nodes.
 The implementation of OpenPBS is custom so Googling may or may not provide useful answers.

     man qsub